Important COVID considerations for employers

-- The level of face-covering or personal protective equipment (PPE) required for your workforce
+- The level of face-covering or personal protective equipment (PPE) required for your workforce; and

-- How you will prepare for, and respond to, a suspected or confirmed case of coronavirus (COVID-19) in your workplace
+- How you will prepare for, and respond to, a suspected or confirmed case of coronavirus (COVID-19) in your workplace; and

 If you’re a public-facing business, part of your COVID-Safe Plan should involve how you will be tracking and screening people coming in and out of your business.

 There are plenty of apps and new software popping up to help businesses with this process.
 Do your research and find out what will work best for your business and effectively keep everyone safe.

 You can find templates and further guidelines on how to create a Covid Safe Plan here.

 2. Obligations and concerns when working remotely: OH&S, Tax and Productivity

 What OH&S responsibilities do you have when your staff are working from home?

 Safework Australia has the most comprehensive information available on this subject, and we recommend you check out their website for full details.